Military history of Myanmar: Pagan Empire

 By King Anawrahta's accession in 1044, the small principality had gradually grown to include its immediate surrounding area—to about 200 miles north to south and 80 miles from east to west.
 Over the next 30 years, Anawrahta went on to unify for the first time the regions that would later constitute the modern-day Burma.
 Anawrahta began his campaigns in the nearer Shan Hills, and extended conquests to Lower Burma down to the Tenasserim coast to Phuket and North Arakan.
 Anawrahta's conquest of Tenasserim checked the Khmer Empire's encroachment in the Tenasserim coast, and secured control of the peninsula ports, which were transit points between the Indian Ocean and China.

 After a flurry of military campaigns by Anawrahta, Pagan entered a gilded age that would last for the next two centuries.
 Aside from a few occasional rebellions, the kingdom was largely peaceful during the period.
 The most serious was the 1082–1084 rebellion by Pegu (Bago), which nearly toppled the Pagan regime.
 In the 1110s, Pagan sent two separate expeditions to Arakan to place its claimant Letya Min Nan on the Arakanese throne.
 The first expedition failed but the second in 1118 succeeded.
 Sinhalese Mahavamsa Chronicles mention a dispute over trade in elephants between Burma and Sri Lanka that prompted the Ceylonese forces to raid Lower Burma in 1180.

 The authority of Pagan continued to grow, peaking in the reign of King Narapatisithu (r.
 1174–1211).
 The king formally founded the Royal Palace Guards in 1174, the first extant record of a standing army.
-Pagan's influence reached further south into the upper Malay peninsula, at least to the Salween river in the east, below the current China border in the farther north, and to the west, northern Arakan and the Chin Hills.
+Pagan's influence reached further south into the northern Malay Peninsula, at least to the Salween river in the east, below the current China border in the farther north, and to the west, northern Arakan and the Chin Hills.
 Up to the first half of the 13th century, much of mainland Southeast Asia was under some degree of control of either the Pagan Empire or the Khmer Empire.